DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 **Zero Auth** is a Cielo tool that allows you to check whether a card is valid for making a purchase before the order is finalized.
 Zero Auth simulates an authorization without affecting the credit limit or alerting the cardholder about the test.

-> Zero Auth does not inform the limit or characteristics of the card or the holder, it only simulates a Cielo authorization.
+> Zero Auth does not return the card available limit or card/cardholder characteristics.
+Zero Auth only simulates a Cielo authorization.

 Zero Auth is the correct way to validate cards according to the recommendations of brands and banks.
-Before the creation of Zero Auth, stores used to create low-value transactions, such as one real or one dollar, and then cancel them; It is important to know that this practice is now penalized by the brands.
+Before the creation of Zero Auth, stores used to create low-value transactions, such as one real or one dollar, and then cancel them; it is important to know that this practice is now penalized by the card brands.

 > **Notice**:<br>
 > * In the event of transactions with an amount *different from zero* and *less than one dollar*, followed by cancellation of the transaction, the brands will apply fees to Cielo, which will be passed on to the establishments that are non-compliant.
 Mastercard, for example, is charging a fee of R$0.21 per transaction.<br>